civicrm/civicrm-user-guide/docs/case-management/set-up.md

     advanced user may unlock and change the name.
 Once the case type is created, the name should not be changed.)

-3. You can optionally choose to restrict **Case Activity Assignment** to selected groups.
+3. Optionally choose to restrict **Activity Assignment**.

-    The setting is set allow all a user assign case activities to all contacts by default.
-However you can click on "Restricted by group" to select the groups such that a user will only be able to assign a case activity to contacts within the selected groups.
+    By default any contact can be selected as the assignee for case activities.
+    You can optionally restrict this by group or by contacts with a user account on your website.

 4. Include **Case Roles**.
 This section lists the types of people who are involved in the case in